liangzhao123/range_prediction/readme.md

 ```bash
 $ python utils/preprocessing.py
 ```
-or you can use the data in after silce fold
+or you can use the data in “after silce” fold

 3. The data fold